 With your core supplies at hand, let’s dive into the actual DIY process of how to make beaded bracelets with elastic cords!

 The very first step of how to make a stretch bracelet with beads is, as you might expect, design planning.
-Before diving into the creation process of how to make a stretchy bead bracelet, take some time to plan your bracelet's design.
+Before diving into the creation process, take some time to plan your bracelet's design.
 Consider the color scheme, bead sizes, patterns, or any additional embellishments you may want to incorporate.

 For this project, we'll be using a double strand of elastic cord.
 How to make an elastic bead bracelet with 2 strands?
 Start by measuring your wrist with a flexible measuring tape.
 Then, cut a length of cord that is twice the measurement of your wrist plus an additional 12 inches.
 It's better to cut longer initially, as you can always trim off excess cord later if needed.
 For larger beads, consider leaving a bit more extra length to accommodate their size.